Moorgreen Icon

 • Roll out across City Road site in late 2025.

-• Signage to be fully reviewed and a business case produced by October 2025.
+• Signage to be fully reviewed in October 2025.

 Implement waste initiatives at new Camden centre.